 \subsection{Analysis of the stochastic evolution of the dynamics}

-As shown in \cite{Benayoun2010,DiSanto2018}, the microscopic underlying system shows very strong finite-size effects.
-In particular it was shown in \cite{DiSanto2018} using Eq. \ref{Eq.stoc}, that the demographic noise induces a minimum of the effective potential is the origin, thus generating a bistability in the system.
+As previously shown in \cite{Benayoun2010,DiSanto2018}, the microscopic underlying system shows very strong finite-size effects.
+In particular it was shown in \cite{DiSanto2018} using Eq. \eqref{Eq.stoc}, that the demographic noise induces a minimum of the effective potential is the origin, thus generating a bistability in the system.
 In presence of strong non-normality, the shear flow along the diagonal, associated with the two nearly-collapsing eigenvectors, facilitates the jumps between the two fixed points and the dynamics resembles the avalanching behaviors observed in neural system, where the global activity undergoes large irregular fluctuations between a low-activity and a high-activity state.

-Here we want to explore the behavior of the coupled system in response to noise.
-We then couple three mean-field dynamics, where each obeys the system size expansion as in \cite{Benayoun2010}:
+Here, we want to explore the behavior of the coupled system under noise effects.
+We then couple three E/I populations, where each obeys the system size expansion as in \cite{Benayoun2010}:

 Also in this case, the introduction of noise induces a new stable equilibrium point in zero for all parameter choices, given that $h$ is kept small.
 Again, when the deterministic stable point bifurcates from zero, bistability appears.
 Bistability is not a sufficient ingredient to observe avalanching behavior: a high non-normality is needed \cite{DiSanto2018}.
 However, for too high values of $\xi$ and $\zeta$ the system tends to be trapped in the active minimum.
 Since we are interested in how the activity propagates across populations, we used the fraction of active excitatory neurons to visualize the trajectories, Fig. \ref{Fig.4}.
-Thanks to the non-normality, similar plots could be obtained for inhibitory activities.
+Similar plots could be obtained for inhibitory activities.

 For low values of the inner non-normality, the system easily gets stuck in its minimum, and excursions between the two minima are not likely.